College of Arts and Sciences

 Please review all college-wide degree requirements summarized in the "College of Arts and Sciences" chapter of this Graduate Bulletin.

 New students are accepted for enrollment only in the Fall semester of each year.
 Completed applications are due between December 1st and January 15th, depending on the program.
-Applicants should contact the department for deadlines.
+Applicants should visit the department website (http://www.psy.fsu.edu) for deadlines.

 Applicants must satisfy all admission requirements and policies set by the department and University.
 Admission to graduate study is based upon a combination of factors, including undergraduate and graduate grade point average, Graduate Record Examination scores, letters of recommendation from former professors, prior experience, and the applicant's personal statement.
 Students who have demonstrated an interest in research prior to applying to the doctoral programs will be given priority.